Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 A Point-In-Time table is a query assistant structure, part of the Business Vault, meant to improve the performance of loading and creating the information marts.
-Given a supplied list of dates/timestamps in an [as of dates table](../macros.md#as-of-dates-tables), the PIT table will identify the relevant records from each Satellite for that specific date/timestamp and record the Hash Key and the LDTS value of that Satellite record.
+Given a supplied list of dates/timestamps in an [As of Date table](../macros.md#as-of-date-tables), the PIT table will identify the relevant records from each Satellite for that specific date/timestamp and record the Hash Key and the LDTS value of that Satellite record.
 By identifying the "coordinates" of the relevant records at each point-in-time a priori, the information marts queries can make use of equi-joins which offer a significant boost in performance.